orbeon/orbeon-forms-doc/form-runner/api/persistence/lease.md

     value="true"/>
 ```

-If your implementation advertises itself as supporting the lease feature, it must implement 2 additional methods, `LOCK` and `UNLOCK`, as described below.
-The `LOCK` and `UNLOCK` are seen as an extension of the CRUD operations, so are issued to `/crud/[app]/[form]/data/[document-id]/data.xml`.
+If your implementation advertises itself as supporting the lease feature, it must implement 2 additional methods, `LOCK` and `UNLOCK`, as described below. `LOCK` and `UNLOCK` are seen as an extension of the CRUD operations, so are issued to `/crud/[app]/[form]/data/[document-id]/data.xml`.

 ## The LOCK method

-Before assigning a lease on a document to a user, Form Runner issues a `LOCK` for that document.
+Before assigning a lease for a document to a user, Form Runner issues a `LOCK` for that document.

 ### Request